pureblue-os/pureblue/README.md

 # pureblue

-pureblue is a **Fedora immutable bootc image for everyone**.
+A **Fedora immutable bootc image for everyone**.
 It's close to vanilla **GNOME** desktop experince with sane defaults for normal everyday users.

 - Based on **Fedora Bootc**
 - **Immutable** image with atomic updates